Get lost in the work of Vincent van Gogh and Salvador Dalí

 Glasgow Botanic Gardens, 730 Great Western Rd, Glasgow, Scotland +44 141 276 1614

 Built in 1857, the Britannia Panopticon is the oldest surviving music hall in the world.
-A tangible snippet of history situated in Trongate, any music or architect enthusiast should see this as a mandatory pilgrimage.
-It may be free, but a small contribution to the maintenance in the form of a donation is always appreciated.
+A tangible snippet of history situated in Trongate, this remarkably well-preserved listed building should be on every music or architecture enthusiast’s list.
+It may be free to enter, but a small contribution to its maintenance in the form of a donation is always appreciated.

 Britannia Panopticon, 117 Trongate, Glasgow, Scotland +44 141 553 0840